AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 We do not have an API or a programmatic way to push the Aviatrix VPN Client app and configurations, but here is a workflow you can automate:

 * You can push the Aviatrix VPN Client with any of your current App push tools for each of the platform.
 In Windows, an unattended install can be done by “AVPNC_win_x64.exe /SILENT”.
-* You can use `Aviatrix REST API <https://api.aviatrix.com/?version=latest>`_ to generate the .ovpn file for each user - look at `OpenVPN/VPNUsers/Download/Get VPN Configuration <https://api.aviatrix.com/?version=latest#01323fe0-91d9-42da-a3ad-23a6616bfdc7>`_.
+* You can use `Aviatrix API <https://api.aviatrix.com/?version=latest>`_ to generate the .ovpn file for each user - look at `OpenVPN/VPNUsers/Download/Get VPN Configuration <https://api.aviatrix.com/?version=latest#01323fe0-91d9-42da-a3ad-23a6616bfdc7>`_.
 Regarding the configuration
 * You would also need the ".AviProf.conf" file for Macs in home directory and for Windows you need "%APPDATA%/AviProf.conf"

   * Please look at your own AviProf.conf file to figure out the format, it is a simple json file